A Great Place

 Avoiding Tourist Crowds (Visitor Center / View Hotel / Scenic Drive)

 Lofoten - Our complete guide!
 The answer to the ever popular "when is the best time to visit?" is difficult.
 Of course, there are common patterns in the weather that can help you to plan out your trip to Lofoten based on what you wish to see.
-This guide will help you to narrow that down:
+This guide will help you to narrow that down (scroll directly to the winter, spring, summer or fall section if you'd like to find out about a specific season only):

 Winter (November, December, February, March)